Deokishisu/FRLG-Plus/FEATURES.md

 - Expanded item pockets.
 The player can hold one stack of every legally obtainable item at once.
 - Two new pockets, the Medicine and Held Items pockets, have been introduced to ease bag navigation.
 - Press Start in the bag to sort items by several criteria.
+- The bag pockets wrap around when switching between them.
 - Left and Right in the TM Case and Berry Pouch scrolls faster.
 - Infinite TM usage.
 TM prices have been modified to reflect this.
 TMs do not restore PP when learned, like in BW/B2W2.
 - EV-reducing berries ported from Emerald (the Pomeg glitch was fixed during the port).
 Otherwise worthless berries obtainable as hidden items or through Pickup have been changed to these.